352vishal/V-Click/README.md

 Step 11: Open your browser and type: http://localhost:4200

-If you want to see the mock api on your browser you can hit the link: http://localhost:3000/
+If you want to see the api on your browser you can hit the link: http://localhost:3000/

 # Project Screenshorts